acroucher/zofu/README.md

 asserts that the two variables `x` and `y` are equal.
 These variables could be of any of the types listed above.

-For `real`, `double precision` or `complex` variables, equality is defined up to a given tolerance.
+For floating point (`real`, `double precision` or `complex`) variables, equality is defined up to a given tolerance.
 Each unit test object has a built-in default tolerance given by its `tolerance` property.
 This is a relative tolerance (not absolute) and set by default at 1e-6.
 For a particular assertion the default tolerance can be overridden by adding a `tol` argument to the `assert()` method, e.g.:

 ```fortran
   call test%assert(x, y, tol = 1.e-9)